nickjanssen/unsplash-search/README.md

 #### Masonry vs CSS Grid
 I looked into using a Masonry grid like Unsplash is doing, but I found that it would take too much time to add to this project.
 Adding a proper Masonry is difficult as it requires a combination of CSS and JavaScript.
 The current solution, a CSS grid works well enough for this small scale app.

+#### No list ids
+Lists currently compare against titles only, given the small scale of the app.
+In a real world app using ids is a more robust way.

 ### TODO

 * Use absolute imports
 * Implement a masonry grid
+* Delete lists
+* Delete images from a list

 ### Routes